What happens when it rains in urban landscapes?

 The issue of runoff is serious, but the good news is that there are solutions too.
 In this article, we’ll understand the alternatives we’ve got to address this issue.

 The traditional way of managing surface runoff

 The traditional way of cleaning and storing run-off in open ponds and sewers (above-surface storage) has been in practice for ages.
 In this system, the runoff is stored above the surface of the ground in ponds, sewers, or man-made tanks.
 The process is simple – collect the runoff gushing down from higher points and store it in open areas.
-The often huge ponds are designed specifically to handle stormwater are capable of storing runoff water.
+The often huge ponds designed specifically to handle stormwater are capable of storing runoff water.
 Common pollutants like pieces of debris and waste either get filtered out at the inlet of the pond or settle down at the bottom of the pond.
-The process is common and for good reason.
-It’s extremely effective if we have a lot of undeveloped land at our disposal.
+The process is standard and for a good reason.
+It’s incredibly useful if there is a lot of undeveloped land at our disposal.
 With a severe lack of undeveloped land, however, this system is at its limits.

 Water quality issues

 Other than space saving, there’s another grave concern which the above-ground stormwater system must address – The issue of maintaining the quality of water.
 Stormwater ponds are designed to contain and/or filter out pollutants that enter the system together with the runoff.
 Usually, runoff water remains in the open ponds or tanks for a significant amount of time.
 This allows the sediment to settle down at the bottom of the pond.
 But there’s an issue with that.
 Water that stands still in open ponds for long periods of time becomes a breeding ground for mosquitoes and pathogens.
 Geese and other wild animals may also become unwanted residents.
 All of these put together degrade water quality significantly.